JDL Travel

 Luna and Laf

-Luna has never been friendly enough to get close to Lafayette, and apparently had no idea he was right behind us!
-Note the sliding glass door inbetween.
+Luna has never been cat-friendly enough to get close to Lafayette, and apparently had no idea he was right behind us!
+Note the sliding glass door in between.

 trucks